 The BIA then worked diligently to prepare and distribute numerous administrative drafts of the EIS.
 In March 2006, the BIA sent an administrative draft EIS for review and comment to each of the five cooperating agencies, including the city of Madera and the Madera Irrigation District.
 These two local jurisdictions determined that the administrative draft provided more than enough information to use as a basis for negotiating their own separate mitigation agreements with the Tribe.
 In October 2006, the City entered into a Memorandum of Understanding with the Tribe, followed by the Madera Irrigation District 2 months later.
 Together with the County MOU, these agreements indicate the community's strong support for the project.
-At this point, every Chamber of Commerce, the city of Chowchilla, and nearcannot be made public until there is a formal "Notice of Availability of the Draft EIS" published in the Federal Register.
+At this point, every Chamber of Commerce, the city of Chowchilla, and nearly every community organization in the County has endorsed the project.

 I understand that the draft EIS was completed on February 2nd and that it was ready for distribution to the public.
-It is also my understanding that the draft EIS cannot be made public until there is a formal "Notice of Availability of the Draft EIS" my lightly in the Federal Benisher.
+It is also my understanding that the draft EIS cannot be made public until there is a formal "Notice of Availability of the Draft EIS" published in the Federal Register.

+cannot be made public until there is a formal "Notice of Availability of the Draft EIS" published in the Federal Register.
 Unfortunately, the Notice of Availability has not yet been published, even though the draft was completed over 9 months ago.
 BIA officials have told the Tribe that the draft EIS is in order and nothing further is required from the Tribe for its publication.
 However, and despite the fact that the Tribe has repeatedly met with BIA representatives, and local government and community leaders have gone so far as to enlist the support of our local Congressional representative, the delay continues without explanation.